Florida State Road 789: County Road 789

 County Road 789 (CR 789) is the unsigned designation applied discontinuously to two roads connecting to Casey Key.
 Both segments were previously discontinuous segments of SR 789.

 The southern segment is known as Albee Road, which runs from US 41 (Tamiami Trail) in Laurel east to Casey Key.
 It crosses the Albee Road Bridge, a two-lane bascule bridge that was built in 1963, replacing a swing bridge built in 1922.
-Albee Road is named for Dr. Fred Albee, who was known for large-scale development of nearby Nokomis and Venice in the 1920s.
+Albee Road is named for Fred Albee, who was known for large-scale development of nearby Nokomis and Venice in the 1920s.

 The northern segment runs along Blackburn Point Road, which runs from US 41 (Tamiami Trail) in Osprey west to Casey Key.
 It crosses the historic Blackburn Point Bridge, a historic swing bridge that was built in 1926 to connect the mainland and Casey Key.

 County Road 789A

 County Road 789A (CR 789A) runs on the western side of Siesta Key.
-The unsigned route begins at Midnight Pass Road (CR 758) and runs west along Beach Road for about 1.25 miles.
+The unsigned route begins at Midnight Pass Road (CR 758) and runs west along Beach Road for about 1.25 mi.
 It then turns north along Ocean Boulevard.
-It then turns north along Higel Avenue for about 600 feet before returning to Midnight Pass Road and terminating.
+It then turns north along Higel Avenue for about 600 ft before returning to Midnight Pass Road and terminating.

 CR 789A was previously SR 789A.
 It served as a secondary route to Midnight Pass Road, which was SR 789 before it became SR 758 in the 1980s.

+City Road 789

+City Route 789 is a former segment of SR 789 that was transferred to city control.